 What we’ve observed about these types of law firms is that your file will not get the attention it deserves.
 In more cases than not, the left hand does not know what the right hand is doing.
 The last thing you need is to have your file used as a “test” or “learning” case for a new non-lawyer paralegal or associate.

-While standard paperwork can and should be delegated and handled by an experienced and trained support staff, it is important that you establish a personal “one on one” relationship with the actual attorney who will be handling your case.
+We think it is important that you establish a personal “one on one” relationship with the actual Senior Partner who will be handling your case.
 Make sure that any written retainer agreements you agree to sign clearly spell out that the attorney you are retaining is the attorney who will be handling your file and personally representing you during the entire litigation process and trial.
 As a courtesy, we’re always willing to review other attorney’s retainer agreements and advise you on whether or not they not only comply with California law, but also have your best interest in mind.
 We never charge a penny to do this.

 Question No. 5: Are You “AV” Rated By Martindale-Hubbell And What Other Awards Or Ratings Have You Received?

 “Yes” is the only answer you should settle for.
-Most consumers are not familiar with the “AV” rating but this is why it is so important.
-According to the 140-year-old independent company named Martindale-Hubbell, an “AV” rating identifies a lawyer and firm as having (1) very high to preeminent legal ability and (2) the highest level of expertise, experience, integrity and overall professional excellence.
+Most consumers are not familiar with the “AV” and other high ratings.
+This is why they are so important.
+According to the 150-year-old independent company named Martindale-Hubbell, an “AV” rating identifies a lawyer and firm as having (1) very high to preeminent legal ability and (2) the highest level of expertise, experience, integrity and overall professional excellence.

 By presenting the attorney with an “AV” rating, Martindale-Hubbell is making the statement that other attorneys and judges in your community clearly believe that the “AV” rated attorney consistently “shows a demonstration of the highest professional and ethical standards.”
 Isn’t that the kind of lawyer you want protecting your interest?

 Question No. 6: Are You An Active Member In the Local, State And National Trial Lawyer Organizations?
-How About Your Local Community?
+How About Your Local Community and Online?

 Good personal injury trial attorneys share tips, tools, information, and techniques with other attorneys across the state, country and world.
 It’s important for your attorney to be “plugged into” these organizations so that you can benefit from the exchange of information.